May 15 - 17

 -

-Some individually wrapped snacks for the snack station in your building (Please be generous and bring snacks to share)
+Some INDIVIDUALLY wrapped snacks for the snack station in your building (We kindly ask that you please be generous and bring snacks to share.)

 -

-Games or projects to share (box games, puzzles, crafts, art supplies)
+Games or projects to share (board games, puzzles, crafts, art supplies)

 -